gmbecker/contributing_to_r_lesson/outline.md

 ### Within R isolate it as much as you can
 - To an R function which hits C code, or to the actual offending pure-R function
-- Bonus points if you can (correctly) narrow it down further to which C funciton and why its choking
+- Bonus points if you can (correctly) narrow it down further to which C function and why its choking

 ### Search bugzilla for if it has already been reported